andrelmfarias/rfcs/grid/20190821-grid-platform.md

 <br>We will have only grid nodes components, but now, every node on the grid network will act like gateway component too.
 ![Grid Fully Distributed](./images/DHT-grid.png)

-#### Grid Node
-The Grid node works like a standard remote worker used in syft, but we added a rest api to make simple queries (used by gateway) without need to maintain a websocket connection.

 ##### Advantages
 - Homogeneous architecture.
 - Fully distributed and descentralized.